jwarwani/adhan/README.md

 Additional requirements #1:
 - The ipad will be up on a bookshelf, so visibility from a distance is important
 - The most visible thing should be the next prayer time
-- Underneath the next prayer time, there should be a small countdown to the next prayer time
 - It would be good to display the date (in Gregorian and Islamic calendars) on the page somewhere

 Additional requirements #2: